Preventing Debris and Crab Trap Loss in New Jersey with the WeCrab Project

 The Mullica River-Great Bay Estuary and the Barnegat Bay Watershed are two unique environments in the JC NERR which are home to a diverse array of organisms.
 These coastal and marine environments attract nearly a half million summer visitors who use these resources for boating, fishing, and beach enjoyment.
 The heavy use of these areas can impact the environment in many ways, including the introduction of land- and sea-based marine debris.
 A common source of marine debris in this area is lost crab pots, which are commonly used by coastal residents and visitors for recreational crabbing, many of which do not know how to properly rig their gear.
 Pot loss can cause damage to critical habitats and lead to ghost fishing.

-The WeCrab project is working to educate and engage recreational crabbers, teachers, students, and the coastal community to prevent recreational crab pot loss as well as other debris through a three-pronged approach:
+The WeCrab project worked to educate and engage recreational crabbers, teachers, students, and the coastal community to prevent recreational crab pot loss as well as other debris through a three-pronged approach:

-First, the WeCrab project is working with recreational crabbers by holding crab pot workshops aimed to teach crabbers about marine debris and how to properly rig their pots.
-These workshops will also provide “Rig It Right” kits that crabbers can take with them.
+First, the WeCrab project worked with recreational crabbers by holding crab pot workshops aimed to teach crabbers about marine debris and how to properly rig their pots.
+These workshops also provided “Rig It Right” kits that crabbers could take with them.

-Second, Rutgers University is partnering with the JC NERR to hold four two-day WeCrab teacher professional development trainings.
-These trainings aim to teach educators about local marine debris issues and crab pot removal projects, and train them to use North American Marine Environment Protection Association (NAMEPA) and NOAA Marine Debris Program curricula in their classrooms.
-Educators who participate in these trainings will have the opportunity to receive marine debris stewardship mini-grants to develop and implement cleanups and stewardship projects with their students.
+Second, Rutgers University partnered with the JC NERR to hold four two-day WeCrab teacher professional development trainings.
+These trainings aimed to teach educators about local marine debris issues and crab pot removal projects, and trained them to use North American Marine Environment Protection Association (NAMEPA) and NOAA Marine Debris Program curricula in their classrooms.
+Educators who participated in these trainings had the opportunity to receive marine debris stewardship mini-grants to develop and implement cleanups and stewardship projects with their students.

-Lastly, Rutgers University is partnering with Stockton College on two small-scale crab pot removals in the Mullica River-Great Bay Estuary as part of two courses in Fisheries Management and Marine Survey Methods at Stockton College.
-These removals will culminate with two “Community Recycling Day” events, during which recovered pots will be broken down and recycled.
+Lastly, Rutgers University partnered with Stockton College on two small-scale crab pot removals in the Mullica River-Great Bay Estuary as part of two courses in Fisheries Management and Marine Survey Methods at Stockton College.
+These removals culminated with two “Community Recycling Day” events, during which recovered pots were broken down and recycled.